Seaham Townscape Heritage Project

 North Terrace and Terrace Green

-Enhancements to the public spaces surrounding popular North Terrace and Terrace Green area have seamlessly complemented previous building upgrades and Grade II listed buildings and structures.
+Enhancements to the public spaces surrounding popular North Terrace and Terrace Green area have seamlessly complemented previous building upgrades, including Grade II listed buildings and structures.

-In response to badly damaged paving, we replaced it and simultaneously widened the footway.
-This not only revitalized the area but also contributed to fostering a vibrant café culture, offering a more appealing and accessible space for residents and visitors alike.
+In response to severely damaged paving, we replaced and widened the footway, revitalising the area and helping to foster a vibrant café culture.
+The result is a more attractive and accessible space for both residents and visitors.

-Furthermore, car parking has been reallocated along the periphery of Terrace Green, ensuring convenience without compromising the aesthetic appeal of the area.
+In addition, car parking has been reallocated to the edges of Terrace Green, maintaining convenience while preserving the area's visual appeal.

 South Terrace

-The exposed railway tracks stand as one of the few remaining remnants of the Rainton and Seaham Line, which commenced operations in 1831 and played a pivotal role in Seaham's evolution as both a harbour and a town.
+The exposed railway tracks are among the few remaining traces of the historic Rainton and Seaham Line, which began operating in 1831 and played a key role in Seaham's development as both a harbour and a town.

-The 'Brothers' sculpture, which represents the three collieries of Seaham, Dawdon and Vane Tempest, has been relocated to a new position at the end of North Terrace.
+The Brothers sculpture—symbolising the three Seaham collieries of Seaham, Dawdon, and Vane Tempest—has also been relocated to a prominent new position at the end of North Terrace.

 Church Street

-The enhancements made to the public realm in this vicinity have played a vital role in preserving and enriching the Conservation Area, which had been designated as 'at risk'.
-By establishing more appealing and accessible gateways into Church Street, we have supported improved pedestrian circulation throughout the Town Centre.
+The public realm enhancements have played a key role in preserving and enriching the Conservation Area, which had previously been designated as 'at risk'.
+By creating more attractive and accessible gateways into Church Street, we've helped improve pedestrian movement throughout the town centre.

-The removal of the brick planter from the heart of Church Street helps to promote foot traffic and offer an unobstructed vista between the sea and the Grade II listed St John's Church.
+The removal of the central brick planter from Church Street has opened up sightlines between the sea and the Grade II listed St John's Church, while also encouraging greater foot traffic along the high street.

 Building Improvement Grants

-Commercial property owners and occupiers are being offered grants to restore and reinstate the traditional features of their buildings, as well as to facilitate access to currently unused or inaccessible upper floor spaces.
-This initiative aims to prevent the further loss of historic detail and character, and to rectify the effects of previous inappropriate alterations and neglect on the town's historic buildings.
+Commercial property owners and occupiers are being offered grants to restore and reinstate traditional architectural features, as well as to improve access to currently unused or inaccessible upper floor spaces.
+This initiative is designed to prevent the further loss of historic character and detail, while also addressing the impact of past inappropriate alterations and neglect.

 Heritage events and activities